TimotheeMB/ProjectS4/Report.md

  We have got the idea of a crowd simulator by looking at the emergency stairs of the canteen.
 We wanted to code a tool that would compute things that we can.
 In this case the trajectory of a high number of people and the time
  We have done some researches and chosen to use git with a github repository to work together more easily.
 We have written a first idea of the wanted [specifications](#Specifications).

-**At the beginning
+**At the beginning and through the weeks

-- Claire is in charge of the Window.
+- Claire is in charge of the window
 - Violaine thinks about the principle to code the motion of people and the special cases to solve
 - Timothée starts to write the "Person" class

 **Through the weeks**
-- Claire continued the Window class
+- Claire does the graphical interface
 - Timothée coded the displacement of people and the parameters of the room
 - Violaine was in charge of the obstacle class and wrote the report